sparkslabs/waypoint/docs/waypointservice.rst

 DESCRIPTION
 ===========

-bbciotservice stops and starts the BBC IOT service.
+waypointservice stops and starts the BBC IOT service.

 OPTIONS
 =======

 Supports the standard commands:

-* status        Is the bbciotservice running?
+* status        Is the waypointservice running?
-* start         Start bbciotservice
+* start         Start waypointservice
-* stop          Stop bbciotservice
+* stop          Stop waypointservice
-* restart       Stop/Start bbciotservice
+* restart       Stop/Start waypointservice
 * reload        Send a reload signal
 * force-reload  Send a force reload signal
-* help          Provide help on bbciotservice
+* help          Provide help on waypointservice

 SEE ALSO
 ========